armijnhemel/devicecode/doc/cpe.md

-# Processing CPE and CVE data
+# Processing CPE, CVE and Exploit DB data

 Common Platform Enumeration, or [CPE][cpe], is naming convention for software, hardware, operating systems, and so on, and is used extensively in the security